nDriaDev/futurable/README.md

 ```

 ### fetch(url: string | (val => string), opts: object | RequestInit)
-Extension of the fetch API with cancellation support.
+Fetch API extension with cancellation support.
 Url parameter can be a string or a function with receive value from futurable chaining as paremeter.

 *Example*
 ```javascript